-A combination of rising money interest rates and a continuation of the current low cost of borrowing gold could improve the economics of selling gold forward.
+A combination of rising money interest rates and a low cost of borrowing gold could improve the economics of selling gold forward.
 This could result in an increase in hedging by gold mining companies and short selling by speculative interests, which would negatively affect the price of gold.
 Under such circumstances, the price of the Shares would be similarly affected.